-102-5.2 Maintenance of Roadway Surfaces: Maintain all lanes that are being used for the MOT, including those on detours and temporary facilities, under all weather conditions.
+- 102-5.
+3 Maintenance of Roadway Surfaces: Maintain all lanes that are being used for the MOT, including those on detours and temporary facilities, under all weather conditions.
 Keep the lanes reasonably free of dust, potholes and rutting.
-Provide the lanes with the drainage facilities necessary to maintain a smooth riding surface under all weather conditions.

-102-5.3 Number of Traffic Lanes: Maintain one lane of traffic in each direction.
+Provide the lanes with the drainage facilities necessary to maintain a smooth riding surface under all weather conditions. - 102-5.
+4 Number of Traffic Lanes: Maintain one lane of traffic in each direction.
 Maintain two lanes of traffic in each direction at existing four (or more) lane cross roads, where necessary to avoid undue traffic congestion.
 Do not allow traffic control and warning devices to encroach on lanes used for MOT.

 The Engineer may allow the Contractor to restrict traffic to one-way operation for short periods of time provided that the Contractor employs adequate means of traffic control and does not unreasonably delay traffic.
 When a construction activity requires restricting traffic to one-way operations, locate the flaggers within view of each other when possible.
 When visual contact between flaggers is not possible, equip them with 2-way radios, official, or pilot vehicles, or use traffic signals.

-102-5.4 Crossings and Intersections: Provide and maintain adequate accommodations for intersecting and crossing traffic.
+- 102-5 Crossings and Intersections: Provide and maintain adequate accommodations for intersecting and crossing traffic.
 Provide signing for the control of traffic entering and leaving work zones by way of intersecting cross roads to make drivers aware of work zone conditions.
 Do not block or unduly restrict any median opening, road or street crossing the project unless approved by the Engineer.
-Before beginning any construction, submit to the Engineer the names and phone numbers of persons that can be contacted when signal operation malfunctions.

-102-5.5 Access for Residences and Businesses: Provide continuous access to all residences and all places of business.

-102-5.6 Protection of the Work from Injury by Traffic: Where traffic would be injurious to a base, surface course, or structure constructed as a part of the work, maintain all traffic outside the limits of such areas until the potential for injury no longer exists.

-102-5.7 Flagger: Provide flaggers to control traffic when traffic in both directions must use a single lane and in other situations as required.
-All flaggers must meet the personnel qualifications specified in Section 105.

-102-5.8 Conflicting Pavement Markings: Remove all existing pavement markings (paint, tape, thermoplastic, raised pavement markers, etc.) that conflict with temporary paths of vehicles, bicycles or pedestrians when the conflict will exceed 24 hours.
+Before beginning any construction, submit to the Engineer the names and phone numbers of persons that can be contacted when signal operation malfunctions. - 102-6 Access for Residences and Businesses: Provide continuous access to all residences and all places of business. - 102-5.7 Protection of the Work from Damage by Traffic: Where traffic would damage a base course, surface course, or structure constructed as a part of the work, control all traffic to remain outside the limits of such areas until the potential for damage no longer exists. - 102-5.8 Flagger: Provide flaggers to control traffic when traffic in both directions must use a single lane and in other situations as required. - 102-5.9 Conflicting Pavement Markings: Remove all existing pavement markings (paint, tape, thermoplastic, raised pavement markers, etc.) that conflict with temporary paths of vehicles, bicycles or pedestrians when the conflict will exceed 24 hours.
 Use any method, other than paint or sprayed asphalt, approved by the Engineer to remove existing pavement markings.
 Remove conflicting pavement markings using a method that will not damage the surface texture of the pavement and which will eliminate the previous marking pattern regardless of weather and light conditions.